 Are you looking for the most amazing places to experience fall in the USA?
 This guide has a bunch of the best places to see fall foliage in America.

-Fall in the USA is a magical time.
+Fall is a magical time.
 The bright green leaves of summer fade away into the brightest, warm-hued leaves.
-Red, orange, yellow, and brown leaves fill the trees, sky, and streets.
+Red, orange, and yellow leaves fill the trees, sky, and streets.

 When Does Fall Season Start In America?

 Fall in the USA is officially from the end of September to the end of November.

 But if you’re specifically trying to see fall colors at their peak, the timing may vary a little bit.

 Denver, for instance, is one of the best places for fall foliage in September.
 This Colorado city’s leaf-changing starts at the end of September and lasts until the beginning of October.